Todd has faith in local boxing talent

 “I’ve produced Olympic medalists, world championship medalist, Oceania medalist, but I’m more excited with what I have in front of me now with the young athletes from Fiji.
 I think they’re going to dominate Amateur Boxing throughout the Oceania region and beyond.”

-He also mentions that preparations for the Pacific Mini Games in Guam later this year are already well underway.
+He also mentions that preparations for the Pacific Mini Games in Guam later this year is already well underway.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.